HIV: Genetic variability

 HIV differs from many viruses in that it has very high genetic variability.
-This diversity is a result of its fast replication cycle, with the generation of about 10^{10} virions every day, coupled with a high mutation rate of approximately 3 x 10^{−5} per nucleotide base per cycle of replication and recombinogenic properties of reverse transcriptase.
+This diversity is a result of its fast replication cycle, with the generation of about 10^{10} virions every day, coupled with a high mutation rate of approximately 3 × 10^{−5} per nucleotide base per cycle of replication and recombinogenic properties of reverse transcriptase.
+Some estimates put HIV's mutation rate as high as 4.1 × 10^{−3} substitutions per base pair, making HIV the microbe with the highest mutation rate known by far.
+A 2014 study estimated that about 15−20% of all HIV mutations are due to recombination, numbering roughly 1.35 × 10^{−3} recombination events per nucleotide (REPN) per replication cycle.

 This complex scenario leads to the generation of many variants of HIV in a single infected patient in the course of one day.
 This variability is compounded when a single cell is simultaneously infected by two or more different strains of HIV.
 When simultaneous infection occurs, the genome of progeny virions may be composed of RNA strands from two different strains.
 This hybrid virion then infects a new cell where it undergoes replication.
 As this happens, the reverse transcriptase, by jumping back and forth between the two different RNA templates, will generate a newly synthesized retroviral DNA sequence that is a recombinant between the two parental genomes.
 This recombination is most obvious when it occurs between subtypes.

 The closely related simian immunodeficiency virus (SIV) has evolved into many strains, classified by the natural host species.
 SIV strains of the African green monkey (SIVagm) and sooty mangabey (SIVsmm) are thought to have a long evolutionary history with their hosts.
 These hosts have adapted to the presence of the virus, which is present at high levels in the host's blood, but evokes only a mild immune response, does not cause the development of simian AIDS, and does not undergo the extensive mutation and recombination typical of HIV infection in humans.